Our Approach to Liquidity

 Our Withdrawal Policy in Plain English

 We are committed to offering our clients an exceptional experience, designed to provide greater flexibility and access to the private credit market.
-With respect to liquidity, our goal is to process withdrawal requests as efficiently as possible, with the aim of returning client funds in as short as 30 days from the date of their request.
-It is important to note that we cannot guarantee 30 days from the date of a request, and there can be instances where the process may take longer.
-However, as short as 30 days is our target, and we work very hard to expedite this process wherever feasible.
+With respect to liquidity, our goal is to process withdrawal requests as efficiently as possible, with the aim of returning client funds within a quarter, subject to available liquidity.
+It is important to note that we cannot guarantee redemption on a quarterly basis, and there can be instances where the process may take longer.
+However, within one quarter is our target, and we work very hard to expedite this process wherever feasible.

 Key aspects of our liquidity policy include:

-• There are zero penalties for redemption; and
+• There are zero penalties or fees for redemption.

-In the less likely event that we anticipate a delay in fulfilling a redemption request beyond three months, we will proactively notify our clients.
+We aim to provide efficient processing of redemption requests, and if we anticipate a delay in fulfilling a request beyond one quarter, we will proactively notify our clients.

 Finally, it is important to be aware that Heron Finance reserves the right to modify the liquidity policy.
 Should there be any material changes to our policy, we will ensure all our clients are promptly informed of these adjustments.
 This policy underscores our commitment to maintaining transparency and safeguarding our clients’ interests in varying market conditions.